University of Florida: UF Health

 University of Florida Health has two campuses: Gainesville and Jacksonville.
 It includes two teaching hospitals and two specialty hospitals, as well as the colleges of Dentistry, Medicine, Nursing, Pharmacy, Public Health and Health Professions, and Veterinary Medicine, including a large animal hospital and a small animal hospital.
 The system also encompasses six UF research institutes: the Clinical and Translational Science Institute, the Evelyn F. and William L. McKnight Brain Institute, the Genetics Institute, the UF Health Cancer Center, the Institute on Aging and the Emerging Pathogens Institute.
 UF Health is the only academic health center in the United States with six health-related colleges on a single, contiguous campus.

 Patient-care services are provided through the private, not-for-profit UF Health Shands family of hospitals and programs.
 UF Health Shands Hospital in Gainesville includes UF Health Shands Children's Hospital and UF Health Shands Cancer Hospital.
 The specialty hospitals, UF Health Shands Rehab Hospital and UF Health Shands Psychiatric Hospital, are also in Gainesville.
 UF Health Jacksonville is the system's northeast Florida center.

 UF Health has a network of outpatient rehabilitation centers, UF Health Rehab Centers, and two home-health agencies, UF Health Shands HomeCare; as well as more than 80 UF physician outpatient practices in north central and northeast Florida.
 UF Health is affiliated with the Veterans Affairs hospitals in Gainesville and North Florida/South Georgia.

-In all, 6,159 students are enrolled in all six of the colleges.
+In all, more than 7,000 students are enrolled in all six UF Health colleges (as of 2021).
 The Evelyn F. and William L. McKnight Brain Institute is also part of the Health Science Center and is the most comprehensive program of its kind in the world.
-The Institute comprises 300 faculty members from 10 colleges, and 51 departments campus-wide.
+The institute comprises 300 faculty members from 10 colleges, and 51 departments campus-wide.

 The University of Florida is a winner of the National Institutes of Health Clinical and Translational Science Award and member of the NIH national consortium of medical research institutions.

 In December 2018 Expertscape recognized it as #4 in the world for expertise in Diabetes Mellitus Type 1.